voschezang/coding-handbook/software-industry/security.md

 E.g.

 1. Identity: `Alice`
-2. Authentication: a passport with her picture
+2. Authentication: a passport with her picture.
-3. Authorization: `Alice` has access to specific bank accounts
+3. Authorization: `Alice` has access to specific bank accounts.

-**Authentication**
+**Authentication (AuthN)**

 [Verification](https://en.wikipedia.org/wiki/Authentication) of an [identity](https://en.wikipedia.org/wiki/Identity_(philosophy)).
 This can be done based on property that is unique to an identity.
 E.g. something that is known, in possession, a location or a real property such as a fingerprint.
 Combining multiple types of properties strengthens the verification through diversification.